jesusjorge/jesusjorge.github.io/README.md

 What I have here is a single line of code that can execute a Python Script, that is hosted in my other repository.

-It also avoids any Cache Delay, since it [ab]uses GitHub API.
+It also avoids any Cache Delay, since it uses GitHub API.

 [Process Description]
 1) bootstrap.py